-Currently ALERT has two active datasets available to the research community that have developed out of transition tasks supported by DHS.
-The two which are currently available are the CT segmentation dataset and the Reconstruction Initiative dataset.
+Currently ALERT has four active datasets available to the research community that have developed out of transition tasks supported by DHS.
+The datasets which are currently available are related to ALERT’s CT Segmentation Initiative, Reconstruction Initiative, Automated Threat Recognition (ATR) Initiative and ALERT Video Analytics Re-Identification work.
 If you would like to inquire about accessing this data, please complete our Dataset Request Form.

 ALERT personnel performed the following steps: